Parkend Primary School

 Mrs K Burke and Mrs A Cartmell are both Safer Recruitment trained.

 All disclosures from children or concerns from adults are taken seriously, recorded and investigated thoroughly in line with Gloucestershire Council's Safeguarding Children Executive guidelines.

 Every school must have a Child Protection Policy - often referred to as the school's Safeguarding Policy.
 The aim of the policy is to ensure that our school has effective measures in place to safeguard your children from the potential risk of harm and that the safety and wellbeing of the children are of the highest priority in all aspects of our school's work.
 Having the policy in place ensures that all members of your school community:

 Safeguarding is not just about protecting children from deliberate harm.
 It presents schools with a wide range of issues that they need to be prepared for.

-The Designated Safeguarding Lead, Mrs Marangon and the Deputy Designated Safeguarding Lead, Mrs Roberts are the 'Key Adults' in the school and we are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.
+The Designated Safeguarding Lead Mrs Tracy Wood is the DSL in the school and we are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.

 All safeguarding and welfare information that the school holds for a child will be passed onto the child's new school when they leave.
 At Parkend Primary School we use My Concerns to record any incidents securely.